Windows Server 2012 Backup Software

 Another way to backup your server is to use a tool like rsync.
 This tool can backup your files, but it cannot backup your databases or your operating system.

-See also How To Backup iPhone Contacts To Gmail
+See also How To Backup Desktop To Google Drive

 Finally, you can also backup your server by taking a snapshot of it.
 This will create a copy of your server that you can restore later if needed.